• Skip to primary navigation

 21. Who designed the current US flag in 1958 as part of a school project?

-22. Wormwood Was Originally Used for which Purposes?
+22. Wormwood Was Originally Used for Which Purposes?

 23. When did the first submarine attack occur?

-An organized effort made by the Black American named The Civil Rights Movement to end racial discrimination and gain equal rights.
+An organized effort made by Black Americans named The Civil Rights Movement to end racial discrimination and gain equal rights.
 It started in the 1940s and ended in the 1960s.
 The movement was mainly peaceful and resulted in laws to safeguard every American’s legal rights, in any case of color, race, sex, or national origin.
 Civil Rights Movement of 1968 is also recognized as the Fair Housing Act.

 Trivia facts of the day